-One day earlier while on his pig farm (Figure 1), he had a facial injury caused by a pig’s tail.
+One day earlier while on his pig farm (Figure 1), he received a facial injury caused by a pig’s tail.
 Approximately 6 h later, his left eye became painful, and 13 h after the initial injury he noted redness in the conjunctiva.
 He was taken to hospital the following day.